Interview on complex trauma, 14 August 2017, with Dr Rachel Cason of Explore Life Story:

 R: Are there specific processes or treatments that you’d recommend in the treatment of C-PTSD, that your clients find especially effective?

 M-C: A therapy that recognises dissociated states, sometimes known as ‘ego state therapy’ or ‘parts work’.
-EMDR is the quickest, most user-friendly modality that I use, combined with interventions from sensorimotor psychotherapy or Somatic Experiencing, woven into an integrative, relational ego-state therapy.
+I find EMDR the quickest and most user-friendly modality, combined with interventions from sensorimotor psychotherapy or Somatic Experiencing and an integrative, relational ego-state therapy.
 It’s essential to work with the body in trauma therapy, and I can’t recommend yoga highly enough as a way of connecting with yourself and your body and learning to feel strong, powerful, centred and relaxed in the present moment.
 Many of the interventions that I use regularly in my practice are drawn from yoga therapy.